 Dan Markingson Symposium 2017

-We are pleased and honored to announce the first annual Dan Markingson Lecture on the role of the family in mental well-being and mental health recovery.
-This special symposium will take place on Wednesday, April 26 from 2-4:30 pm in the Humphrey Conference Center, 301 19th Avenue South, Minneapolis, MN 55454
+We were pleased and honored to host the first annual Dan Markingson Lecture on the role of the family in mental well-being and mental health recovery.
+This special symposium took place on April 26, 2017 in the Humphrey Conference Center.

-Dr. Gerald August, Professor, Department of Family Social Science; Adjunct Professor, Department of Psychiatry; Co-Director: Institute of Translational Science in Children's Mental Health; Director, Center for Personalized Prevention Research, will speak on the role of the family in shared medical and mental health decision-making.
-Dr. August’s lecture will be followed by a panel discussion by people who have a lived experience of mental illness and their family members.
+Dr. Gerald August, Professor, Department of Family Social Science; Adjunct Professor, Department of Psychiatry; Co-Director: Institute of Translational Science in Children's Mental Health; Director, Center for Personalized Prevention Research, spoke on the role of the family in shared medical and mental health decision-making.
+Dr. August’s lecture was followed by a panel discussion by people who have a lived experience of mental illness and their family members.